Let’s start from the basics: Leaders need followers. Leadership is one of those qualities that only exist through an external recognition.

 A long-term impact

-The experiment demonstrated that recalling these moments of full emotional resonance with leaders activated neural circuits in their brain.
+The experiment demonstrated that recalling these moments of full emotional resonance with leaders activated neural circuits in their brains.

-In order to unleash all their potential, people do need leaders able to create an intense interpersonal communication.
+In order to unleash all their potential, people do need Leaders able to create intense interpersonal communication.
 The effects of an empowering leadership conversation are durable, and they are remembered as life-changing key moments, and their mere memory produces mental energy.

-And by the way, all of those people who felt such an intensive interpersonal synchronicity with their own leader eventually became executives.
+And by the way, all of those people who felt such intensive interpersonal synchronicity with their own Leader eventually became executives.

 A system of empowerment